shawnthompson/shawnthompson.github.io/pages/mac-usages.md

 ## New fresh day

 The following list shows what a startup is like for me when my MacMini was shut down.
 Reading it, you will understand why I don't like to shut my Mac down very often.
 Doing this on a Windows system takes a lot more energy and hacking and still doesn't work as expected or as smooth as a MacMini M1 in MacOS.
+Setting up all these windows, desktops and monitors is very important for me to have access to information and allowing me to due tasks before I forget what I was.... writing... no going to do.

 1. Turn on MacMini
 2. Put on Airpod Max